 LTSC’s creative community development strategy, +LAB, is working with three organizations—East West Players, Visual Communications and the Japanese American National Museum—to elevate their cultural and artistic work and draw attention to the importance of First Street North. +LAB utilizes collaboration and experimentation to advance Little Tokyo’s power over its future.

 Previous Tour from 2015-16

-The production for the 2015-16 school focused on the story of the first Indian-American to join the U.S. Army and his fight for citizenship in front of the Superior Court.
+The production for the 2015-16 school year focused on the story of the first Indian-American to join the US Army and his fight for citizenship in front of the Superior Court.
 Bhagat Singh Thind was born on October 3, 1892 in the state of Punjab, India.
-He was a spiritualist and the first Indian-American Sikh to join the U.S. Army.
-After the war he sought the right to become a naturalized citizen based on the legality that Caucasians had access to these rights.
-When Bhagat Singh Thind was denied citizenship he took his case to the Supreme Court and in 1923, United States v.
-Bhagat Singh Thind was decided in favor of the United States.
-This led to all Indian citizenships being revoked for not being a White person in accordance with the definition defined by the U.S. government.
+He was a spiritualist and the first Indian-American Sikh to join the US Army.
+After the war, he sought the right to become a naturalized citizen based on the legality that Caucasians had access to these rights.
+When Bhagat Singh Thind was denied citizenship, he took his case to the Supreme Court.
+In 1923, United States v.
+Bhagat Singh Thind was decided in favor of the United States, which led to all Indian citizenships being revoked for not being a White person in accordance with the definition defined by the US government.

 This program was made possible in part by a grant from the City of Los Angeles, Department of Cultural Affairs, and sponsored by the Dwight Stuart Youth Fund and Edison International.